awsdocs/aws-cloudformation-user-guide/doc_source/aws-resource-kms-key.md

 You can use symmetric CMKs to encrypt and decrypt small amounts of data, but they are more commonly used to generate data keys and data key pairs\.
 You can also use symmetric CMKs to encrypt data stored in AWS services that are [integrated with AWS KMS](http://aws.amazon.com/kms/features/#AWS_Service_Integration)\.
 For more information, see [What is AWS Key Management Service?](https://docs.aws.amazon.com/kms/latest/developerguide/overview.html) in the *AWS Key Management Service Developer Guide*\.

 You can use asymmetric CMKs to encrypt and decrypt data or sign messages and verify signatures\.
+To create an asymmetric key, you must specify an asymmetric `KeySpec` value and a `KeyUsage` value\.

 **Important**
 If you change the value of a `Replacement` property, such as `KeyUsage` or `KeySpec`, on an existing CMK, the existing CMK is [scheduled for deletion](https://docs.aws.amazon.com/kms/latest/developerguide/deleting-keys.html) and a new CMK is created with the specified value\.